What Is SSI?

 Illinois residents who receive SSI payments may be eligible for additional funds from the state of Illinois, called the state supplemental payment (SSP) or AABD ( Aged, Blind and Disabled) Cash Assistance program.
 The SSP is administered by the Illinois Department of Human Services (DHS).

 The amount of the Illinois SSI supplement is calculated by subtracting the recipient’s monthly maintenance costs from the amount of the SSI payment, plus any other income.
 When the maintenance costs exceed the income amount, Illinois will pay the individual additional amounts for food, clothing, shelter, utilities, and more.
-The amounts are based on allowable maximums for certain items and described in the DHS policy manual.
+The amounts are based on allowable maximums for certain items.

 You don’t automatically qualify for Medicaid if you are approved for SSI in Illinois, but you do qualify if you are approved for AABD Cash Assistance.